ALASdoo/alasdoo_com_v2/content/english/case-studies/streamlining-carpooling.md

 title: 'Streamlining carpooling'
 subtitle: 'Prioritizing convenience, safety, and integration for modern families'
 image: 'images/case-studies/GoKid.jpg'
-alt: "A boy and a man discussing a route on a monitor in a car."
+alt: 'A boy and a man discussing a route on a monitor in a car.'
 industry: 'TRANSPORTATION'
 keywords:
   [
     'Transportation',
     'Carpool',
     'Usability testing',
-    'Safety',
+    'Security',
     'Live tracking testing',
-    'Cross-browser testing',
+    'Cross-browser',
   ]
 ---